Kelly Olson Stewart, EdD, MEd

 Biography

-Dr. Kelly Stewart is an Associate Professor for the Ph.D. in Education program in the Department of Education and Liberal Arts within the College of Arts an Sciences at the University of Arizona Global Campus (UAGC).
-She earned a Doctorate of Education in Educational Leadership and Innovation with a specialization in Curriculum and Policy from Arizona State University, a Master of Education with a specialization in Educational Technology from Arizona State University, and a Bachelor of Arts in Elementary Education with an endorsement in K-12 Reading from Indiana University.
+Dr. Kelly Stewart is an Associate Professor for the Ph.D. in Education program within the Global College of Professional Advancement at the University of Arizona Global Campus (UAGC).
+She earned a Doctorate of Education in Educational Leadership and Innovation with a specialization in Curriculum and Policy from Arizona State University, a Master of Education with a specialization in Educational Technology from Arizona State University, and a Bachelor of Arts in Elementary Education with an endorsement in K–12 Reading from Indiana University.

-Dr. Stewart started her career in education as an EL teacher and substitute in South Bend, Indiana.
-In a highly competitive educational culture, she was selected as a 6th grade English Language Arts and Social Studies/Science teacher at a school that was just being built.
-That middle school ended up developing into a National Blue Ribbon School.
-She also taught TV Studio and launched the school's drama program, along with coaching cheerleading.
-During this time, Dr. Stewart became engaged with brain research and its application to the classroom.
-She was asked to conduct professional development for teachers and was thrilled to find joy and purpose in working with teachers, as well as students.
+Dr. Stewart began her career in education as an EL teacher and substitute in South Bend, Indiana.
+In a highly competitive educational environment, she was selected as a 6th grade English Language Arts and Social Studies/Science teacher at a newly established school that later became a National Blue Ribbon School.
+She also taught TV Studio, launched the school's drama program, and coached cheerleading.
+During this time, Dr. Stewart developed a deep interest in brain research and its classroom applications.
+Her passion for professional development led her to conduct teacher training sessions, where she discovered her calling to support educators as well as students.

-Dr. Stewart currently resides in Goodyear, Arizona with her husband, two kiddos, two dogs, and two turtles.
-Teaching and the kids’ activities consume the majority of Dr. Stewart’s time; however, she loves to travel to faraway lands, travel back to the Midwest to visit friends and family, read, craft, and explore vintage markets.
+Dr. Stewart resides in Goodyear, Arizona, with her husband, two children, two dogs, and two turtles.
+Outside of teaching, she enjoys traveling, visiting family in the Midwest, reading, crafting, and exploring vintage markets.
 She is happiest with her family by her side and her toes in the sand.